andrewmummery/RayTracer/README.md

 # README #
 ## RayTracer - A Python and C++ package for solving photon geodesics in full General Relativity. ##
+### What is in this README? ###
+* Description of what the package RayTracer.py can do
+* Description of the physics problem that is solved
+* Brief description of the algorithm used
+* Instructions of how to set-up and use this program

 ### What do I do?  ###
 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleAnimation.gif)